 - Directors will never miss a meeting action item because administrators can use Diligent Minutes to send prompts and notifications of assigned actions.

 Board Minutes of the Meeting and UK Legal Requirements

 UK board meetings are required by law to have board meeting minutes taken.
-Board meeting minutes must by law provide a record of motions, votes and abstentions.
-Minutes of the meeting are a legal document in the UK, in the sense that directors will rely on board meeting minutes to…
+Meeting minutes must by law provide a record of motions, votes and abstentions.
+Minutes of the meeting are a legal document in the UK, in the sense that directors will rely on board meeting minutes to show…